-In the aspect of cannabis extraction, you must remember this whole concept relies on the heads ability to maintain that temperature and to “over condensate” the heavier compounds and reject them from the vapor path.
+In the aspect of curative extraction, you must remember this whole concept relies on the heads ability to maintain that temperature and to “over condensate” the heavier compounds and reject them from the vapor path.
 The upper most volatile vapor pressurizes is typically knows as a slag ceiling.

-The E-Vigoreux SPD-1 where there is no slag ceiling we can direct the path in the function we need.
+The SPD-1 where there is no slag ceiling we can direct the path in the function we need.

 On your “first pass”, the molecular weight is so extremely volatile in either direction of vacuum pressure that you will only collect a profile subsequent from what can be loosened from the heavier molecular bonds present in the load flask.

 If the “first pass” is poured back into the load flask, the boiling point re-pop will be with finer control.
 Meaning you can actually create separations where the BP will not “group react” with similar ones on the first conversion.

 What this means is you need to create a slight over reaction, and continue this process until the vacuum pump catches up and crosses the threshold for the reaction and the vacuum gradually is increased deeper and deeper and thus vig vapor condensate reaction and rejection occurs.

 We can discuss what the reaction is and other principles at a later time.
 This is to understand what hardware is needed to do this process.
 So thus, we say, get the best of the best.

 - PolyScience chiller/heater.